 This ceremony was named an Intangible cultural heritage by UNESCO in order to help the ritual survive and thrive in the modern world.

-In some versions of the story, the ritual is created by the old men of a village, who then chose five young men who were chaste.
+In some versions of the story, the ritual is created by the old men of a village, who then choose five young men who are chaste.
 In other versions, the five men themselves create the ritual.